NukeMail

 Domain Blocking

-mailinator.com is on virtually every blocklist.
-Paid users get private domains that may work on some sites, providing a workaround that justifies the cost for teams that need reliable signup testing.
+Mailinator is on almost every blocklist.
+Paid users get private domains that sometimes work on sites.
+This workaround makes the cost worth it for teams that need reliable signup testing.

-yopmail.com and yopmail.fr are equally blocked.
-With no paid alternative domains, there is no workaround within the service.
-If a website blocks YOPmail, your only option is to switch to a different service entirely.
+Yopmail.com and yopmail.fr are equally blocked.
+There aren't any paid alternative domains so you can't find a workaround within the service.
+It's blocked.
+If a website blocks YOPmail your only option is to switch to a different service entirely.

 Interface